House sparrow: Introduction

 The house sparrow has become highly successful in most parts of the world where it has been introduced.
 This is mostly due to its early adaptation to living with humans, and its adaptability to a wide range of conditions.
-Other factors may include its robust immune response, compared to the Eurasian tree sparrow.
+Other factors may include its ability to suppress costly inflammatory and behavioural responses to immune challenges in its non-native range, compared to less-successful invaders like the Eurasian tree sparrow.
 Where introduced, it can extend its range quickly, sometimes at a rate over 230 km per year.
 In many parts of the world, it has been characterised as a pest, and poses a threat to native birds.
-A few introductions have died out or been of limited success, such as those to Greenland and Cape Verde.
+A few introductions have died out or been of limited success, such as those to Greenland, the Bahamas, and Cape Verde.

 The first of many successful introductions to North America occurred when birds from England were released in New York City, in 1852, intended to control the ravages of the linden moth.
 In North America, the house sparrow now occurs from the Northwest Territories of Canada to southern Panama, and it is one of the most abundant birds of the continent.

 The house sparrow was first introduced to Australia in 1863 at Melbourne and is common throughout the eastern part of the continent as far north as Cape York, but has been prevented from establishing itself in Western Australia, where every house sparrow found in the state is killed.
 House sparrows were introduced in New Zealand in 1859, and from there reached many of the Pacific islands, including Hawaii.

 In southern Africa, birds of both the European subspecies (P. d. domesticus) and the Indian subspecies (P. d. indicus) were introduced around 1900.
 Birds of P. d. domesticus ancestry are confined to a few towns, while P. d. indicus birds have spread rapidly, reaching Tanzania in the 1980s.
 Despite this rapid spread, native relatives such as the Cape sparrow also occur and thrive in urban habitats.
+Separate introductions of house sparrows have occurred several other parts of Africa, including Kenya, where it is thought that sparrows were introduced to Mombasa around 1950.

 In South America, it was first introduced near Buenos Aires around 1870, and quickly became common in most of the southern part of the continent.
 It now occurs almost continuously from Tierra del Fuego to the fringes of the Amazon basin, with isolated populations as far north as coastal Venezuela.
+The house sparrow is also established in the Falkland Islands, where it arrived as a stowaway on whaling ships.